marl0ny/FiniteDifferenceSimulations3D/Dirac/README.md

 # 3D Dirac Simulation

 This simulation numerically solves the single particle Dirac equation in 3D with periodic boundary conditions, either in free space or with arbitrary four vector potentials.
-Currently only 2D slices or a rudimentary 3D vector field view has been implemented, and a proper 3D render has yet to be made.
+Currently only 2D slices or a rudimentary 3D vector field view have been implemented, and a proper 3D render has yet to be made.

 ### Method Used